1965 World Series: Game 7

-Composite box
+Composite line score

 1965 World Series (4–3): Los Angeles Dodgers (N.L.) over Minnesota Twins (A.L.)

 Aftermath

 The Dodgers would return to the World Series the following year, only to be swept in four straight games by the Baltimore Orioles.
 The Dodgers scored twice in Game 1, but those would be only runs they would score in the entire series.
 Despite being at the peak of his career, Sandy Koufax retired after the series at age 30, due to chronic arthritis and bursitis in his pitching elbow.
+The Dodgers would win their next championship in 1981 over their archrival in the New York Yankees in six games after overcoming a two-games-to-none series deficit.

 Meanwhile, the Twins would have to wait 22 more years before returning to the World Series in 1987, where they would finally win their first championship since 1924 (known then as the Washington Senators), and their first since moving to Minnesota, by beating the St. Louis Cardinals in seven games.
 That series was the first series in which the home team won all games, a feat Sandy Koufax prevented in Game 7 of this series.
 Since the 1987 Series, that feat has been successfully accomplished twice more in 1991 (also involving the Twins, this time defeating the Atlanta Braves) and 2001 (In which the Arizona Diamondbacks defeated the New York Yankees).

 This would be the final World Series where both teams' uniforms only featured numbers.
 All World Series since 1966 have featured at least one team with names on the uniform.

 Umpire Eddie Hurley, who worked home plate in games 1 and 7, was forced to retire following the Series by American League president Joe Cronin due to having surpassed the new mandatory retirement age of 55.
+Hurley was the home plate umpire when St. Louis Browns owner Bill Veeck sent 3-foot-7 midget Eddie Gaedel to bat in a 1951 game vs. the Detroit Tigers.

-Three umpires in this series-- American League's Red Flaherty, Bob Stewart and National League's Tony Venzon--all worked the 1969 Major League Baseball All-Star Game, and the 1970 World Series; while the other two National League umpires Ed Sudol and Ed Vargo were both on the crew for the 1969 National League Championship Series, the 1971 World Series, the 1973 National League Championship Series, and the 1974 Major League Baseball All-Star Game.
+Three umpires in this series—American League's Red Flaherty, Bob Stewart and National League's Tony Venzon—all worked the 1969 Major League Baseball All-Star Game, and the 1970 World Series; while the other two National League umpires Ed Sudol and Ed Vargo were both on the crew for the 1969 National League Championship Series, the 1971 World Series, the 1973 National League Championship Series, and the 1974 Major League Baseball All-Star Game.

 This would also be the final World Series where Ford Frick was the commissioner of baseball.